caitlyn-wilhelm/IceCoverage/DynamicCompare/README.md

 This should generate the plot:

 ![DynamicCompare](DynamicCompare.png)

-The numbers in the  file should match that of the numbers in the figure

 #### _The exact values in your reproduction may vary slightly (1%) due to differences in random number generation._